LostTrackpad/LostTrackpad/README.md

+**If you can't use my projects, you'll want to read [this](./Blacklisted%20from%20My%20Projects.md) first.** Only report an issue or ask for support after you ensure you're not on that.

+---

 **If you want to talk to me about anything related to Beatrun, don't.
 I *will* block you.
 Anything else is fine.**

 Once again: **I HAVE DETACHED MYSELF FROM ANY COMMUNITY AND PROJECT RELATED TO BEATRUN.** So stop trying to talk to me about it.